openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The result of a cast expression is a value, not a variable (even if the operand expression is a variable).

 The casting conversion (see :ref:`Casting Contexts and Conversions`) converts the operand value at runtime to the target type specified by the cast operator (if needed).

-A compile-time error occurs if the casting conversion cannot convert the operand’s compile-time type to the target type specified by the cast operator.
+A compile-time error occurs if the casting conversion cannot convert the compile-time type of the operand to the target type specified by the cast operator.

-If the ``as`` cast cannot be performed during program execution, then the *ClassCastError* is thrown.
+If the ``as`` cast cannot be performed during program execution, then *ClassCastError* is thrown.

 .. index::